The Riveting History of SEO: From the '90s to Today

 BERT’s integration is further enhanced to support more languages and regional dialects.
 This update continues to refine how BERT understands and processes queries in different languages, improving search relevancy globally.

-April 2023: Integration with Google’s AI Ecosystem
+April 2023: integration with Google’s AI ecosystem

 Google announced advancements in BERT’s integration with its broader AI ecosystem.
 This update enhances BERT’s performance on complex and conversational queries, benefiting from new AI technologies and techniques developed by Google.